MJLMills/rhorix/examples/README.md

 PSMa3-helix - 10 - TeraChem/AIMAll

-Blend files for these systems were too large to upload.
-Please install the add-on and parse the included .top file instead.
+Blend files for the following systems were too large to upload.
+Please install the add-on and parse the included .top file instead if you wish to used these structures.

 LigM - 11 - TeraChem/AIMAll